What is your expertise, what do you teach, what are you bringing to the program?

 How did you become interested in sustainable luxury?

 I worked on luxury accounts for years and became quite passionate about their uniqueness and creativity.
 I’ve loved working for ecological and ethical brands, mostly in the beauty and fashion sectors.

 Then on a personal level, I’ve always been very engaged in green living and fighting climate change – I ride a bike, practice locavorism and zero-waste, and I’m on a challenge not to buy new clothes!
 I really became a foodie when I lived in the USA for 6 years.
 Only then did I realize how rich, diverse and deep French food culture is.
 We have a wonderful array of local fruits, vegetables and culinary specialties from cheese to cured meat to fish.
 The quality is simply incredible.
-I started making my own bread with my own sourdough, meeting winemakers, growing greens and turned into a coffee and chocolate nerd.
+I started making my own bread with my own sourdough, meeting winemakers, growing greens and turned into a coffee nerd.

 What do you expect from the program?
 What are you most curious about?
 What are you looking for?

 I can’t wait to take students to Paris, which is my hometown, to the top gourmet stores, bakeries and wine cellars.
 But I’m also looking forward to seeing their faces when they walk in the vineyards and enter the cellars where our cheeses are made.
 It’s going to be a journey!